 - Create separate domain names to differentiate triggered emails and batch emails.

 - Enterprise email domains are not recommended because it may lead to exceptions in the enterprise email function.
 However, a sub-domain name of the enterprise domain can be used.
+For example, if you have an enterprise email domain called dmtest.club, you can use notice.dmtest.club or its other sub-domains here.

 - Each main domain name and its sub-domain names can only be used by one Alibaba Cloud account.
 For example, if an Alibaba Cloud account use xxx.abc.com as the sender domain name for DirectMail, no other account can use this main domain name (abc.com) and its sub-domain names (such as xxx.abc.com, yyy.abc.com, aaa.yyy.abc.com, or bbb.aaa.yyy.abc.com).